simonlyllyyy92/PHP_Learning_progress/README.md

 Updated: June
 Learned how to connect database from myphp admin , and submit a form while reading, creating or updating data from a database and more importantly how to submit the form with data to a another file ( use action attribute from the Form)

+Updated: July
+Learned how to seperate files and includes them in the main component